 Happy birthday Glen

-1984 - Right-back Glen Johnson was born in Greenwich.
-He signed from Portsmouth for £17.5m in June 2009, and has so far struck eight times in 173 games for the reds, helping us to claim the League Cup and reach the FA Cup Final in 2012.
+1984 – Right-back Glen Johnson was born in Greenwich.
+He signed from Portsmouth for £17.5m in June 2009, striking nine times in 200 games for the reds, helping us to claim the League Cup and reach the FA Cup Final in 2012.
 He signed for Stoke City in July 2015 having been released by the reds the previous month.

 Balmer signs in